by Grant McGeachie

 - Lack of Self Worth

 People pleasing meant an inability to move on with my own life.
-It was also an important factor in my decent into addiction and depression.
+It was also an important factor in my decent into addiction.

 Confrontation and the Art of Ignoring Feelings